NethServer/ns8-core/docs/core/user_domains.md

 **domain**.

 A NS8 cluster can host multiple account domains from different implementations.
-It is possible to configure external LDAP services as hosted ones.
+It is possible to configure and connect external LDAP services, too.
 Supported LDAP schema are

-1. Active Directory
+1. `ad` - Active Directory
-2. RFC2307
+2. `rfc2307`

+## LDAP service discovery

 A module can discover the list of available account domains with the `agent.ldapproxy` Python module.
 The following command dumps a list of